 - Universal Plug n Play (UPnP) is part of the ASUS package, again missing in the EA6900

-- Other features such as Device renaming/listing VLAN setup and support is still in question.
+- Other features such as device renaming/listing VLAN setup and support are still in question

 The Archer C7 is another strong candidate that is often less expensive than the above routers, so it definitely gets interest in that respect ($65-$90).

-As the price difference isn't much, I still recommend the Asus router.
+As the price difference isn't much, we still recommend the ASUS router.

-If you're looking for a router to solve internet speeds, I would first look to increase your internet speed offered through your ISP.
+If you're looking for a router to solve internet speeds, first look to increase your internet speed offered through your ISP.
 Internet is only as fast as the slowest connection.

-Another thing to note, is that all of the stated speeds in each of the routers above are the theoretical max.
-Cnet has a very good article about real world tests along with discussion about internet speeds
+Another thing to note, is that all of the stated speeds in each of the routers above are their theoretical max.
+Cnet has a very good article about real-world tests, along with discussion about internet speeds